-20 Stories High and Theatre-Rites join forces to create a unique mash up of hip-hop, theatre and puppetry bringing together 4 amazing artists: beat-boxer Hobbit, b-boy LoGisTics, singer / poet Elektric and puppeteer Mohsen Nouri to form The Broke ‘n’ Beat Collective.
+20 Stories High and Theatre-Rites joined forces in 2016 to create a unique mash up of hip-hop, theatre and puppetry bringing together 4 amazing artists: beat-boxer Hobbit, b-boy LoGisTic, singer / poet Elektric and puppeteer Mohsen Nouri to form The Broke ‘n’ Beat Collective.

 Sometimes when I can’t stand on my own two feet